rubyworks/yaml_command/README.md

   it to stdout.

 * **set** <br/>
-  The `set` commnd is the opposite of `get` in that it lets you change a portion of a YAML file.
-By defult the changed YAML document will go to stdout, using the `-s/--save` option rewrites the file with the change.
+  The `set` command is the opposite of `get` in that it lets you change a portion of a YAML file.
+By default the changed YAML document will go to stdout, using the `-s/--save` option rewrites the file with the change.

 * **sort** <br/>